 \section{Abstract}

-We study partial identification of the preference parameters in models of one-to-one matching with perfectly transferable utilities, without imposing parametric distributional restrictions on the unobserved heterogeneity and with data on one large market.
-We provide a tractable characterisation of the identified set, under various classes of nonparametric distributional assumptions on the unobserved heterogeneity.
-Using our methodology, we re-examine some of the relevant questions in the empirical literature on the marriage market which have been previously studied under the Multinomial Logit assumption. \\ {\scshape Keywords}: One-to-One Matching, Marriage Market, Transfers, Stability, Partial Identification, Nonparametric Identification, Linear Programming, Econometrics.
+We study partial identification of the preference parameters in the one-to-one matching model with perfectly transferable utilities.
+We do so without imposing parametric distributional assumptions on the unobserved heterogeneity and with data on one large market.
+We provide a tractable characterisation of the identified set under various classes of nonparametric distributional assumptions on the unobserved heterogeneity.
+Using our methodology, we re-examine some of the relevant questions in the empirical literature on the marriage market, which have been previously studied under the Logit assumption. {Our results reveal that many findings in the aforementioned literature are primarily driven by such parametric restrictions.} \\ {\scshape Keywords}: One-to-One Matching, Marriage Market, Transfers, Stability, Partial Identification, Nonparametric Identification, Linear Programming, Econometrics.